idev1/rpihotspot/README.md

 <pre>Mandatory field for installation: Set Access Point(AP) Password.
 Atleast 8 chars long.
 Allowed special chars are: @ # $ % ^ & * _ + -</pre>

+<strong>--ap-password-encrypt</strong>
+<pre>Optional field for installation.
+If specified, it will encrypt password in hostapd.conf file for security reason.</pre>

 <strong>--ap-country-code</strong>
 <pre>Optional field for installation: Set Access Point(AP) Country Code.
 Default value is: IN.
 Make sure that the entered Country Code matches WiFi Country Code if it exists in